-Noise / Hum
+Noise

 - Make sure all connections to the loudspeakers are good and sound. - Make sure none of the signal cables are routed near AC cables, power transformers, or other EMI-inducing devices. - Is there a light dimmer or other SCR-based device on the same AC circuit as the loudspeaker?
-Use an AC line filter or plug the loudspeaker into a different AC circuit. - Try disconnecting the cable connected to the input jack.
-If the noise disappears, it could be a "ground loop," rather than a problem with the loudspeaker.
+Use an AC line filter or plug the loudspeaker into a different AC circuit.